 Apple Pie.
-Have their ever been two words that were more perfect for each other?
+Have there ever been two words that were more perfect for each other?
 I think not.
-This classic dutch apple pie with crisp buttery crust and crunchy almond oat topping, is bursting with tangy apples and autumn spices.
+This classic Dutch Apple Pie with crisp buttery crust and crunchy almond oat topping, is bursting with tangy apples and autumn spices.
 This my friends, is what all pies aspire to be.

 Every fall, we set a few Saturdays aside for apple picking.